🎉 Save €200 this February – Find your home!

 Can I live in Spain full time if I buy a property?

 Buying property in Spain does not automatically grant full-time residency.
-While it can facilitate the process, non-EU citizens need to apply for a suitable visa or residency permit.
+While it can support your residency application, non-EU citizens must apply for a suitable visa or residency permit, such as the Non-Lucrative Visa or Entrepreneur Visa.

 Is it necessary to hire a lawyer when buying property in Spain?